priyatoshnath389/community/CONTRIBUTING.md

     - Maximum 1000 words.
 5. **min_version**: Must be a valid Ultralytics package version.
 6. **flops** and **parameters**: You can get this using `model.info()` in Ultralytics.
 7. **strides**: Must match the computed stride values.
-If you don't know this, you can submit leave it blank and the GitHub Actions will comment on your PR with the correct value which you can used to update.
+If you don't know this, you can submit leave it blank and the GitHub Actions will comment on your PR with the correct value which you can use to update.
 8. **nc** (number of classes): Must be a positive integer.

 ### Automated Checks